Psalms For Life

 A David psalm, from when he fled from his son Absalom.

-So many enemies, YHWH—
+1 So many are troubling me, YHWH—

-But you shield me from every blow
+3 But you, YHWH, shield me on every side

 honor me with your presence